Coconut Mango Mochi Recipe

 What is mango mochi made of?

 Mango mochi is made with a mango-flavored mochi that has been flattened and encased with a fresh slice of mango.
-The mochi is then sealed into a round circular shape then coated in shredded coconut for texture and flavor.
+The mochi is then sealed into a round circular shape and coated in shredded coconut for texture and flavor.
 It’s a refreshing and delicious treat that’s commonly sold by street vendors in Hong Kong in the summer when mangoes are in peak season.

 What does mochi mean?